-Book on The Western in Mexican Film, Comics, and Music, to be published by University of New Mexico Press in Fall 2019.
+Heroes of the Borderlands: The Western in Mexican Film, Comics, and Music (Forthcoming from University of New Mexico Press in Fall 2019).
 Final title and cover art coming soon!

 Nineteenth-Century Spanish America: A Cultural History (Vanderbilt University Press, 2015)

 “The book is eminently readable and peppered with engaging anecdotes and examples of the thoughts and activities of nineteenth-century folk, both famous and forgotten. . . .
 [A]n impressive achievement.”—Journal of Latin American Studies